-If you suffered injuries in a collision, Meldon Law’s truck accident lawyers in Ocala can advocate for what you need, all while offering endless compassion and support.
+If you suffered injuries in a collision, Meldon Law’s truck accident attorneys in Ocala can advocate for what you need, all while offering endless compassion and support.
 Contact us today to begin your free, no-strings-attached case review and learn more about working with our Ocala personal injury attorneys.

 Why Truck Accident Victims Trust Our Firm

 Attorney Jeffrey Meldon founded Meldon Law in 1971.
-We’ve grown over the years from one office in Gainesville to serving all Floridians through multiple offices around the state, including one in Ocala on South Pine Ave.
+We’ve grown over the years from one office in Gainesville to serving all Floridians through multiple offices around the state, including one in Ocala on S. Pine Ave.

 We treat our clients like family and serve each individual with compassion and integrity.
 We look at what we do as our calling, rather than our job.
 In our law firm, we’re proud to conduct ourselves in the established Meldon C.A.R.E.S. way through: